Skip to content

 • BindAddr is a local address override and should stay empty when the interface name is the intended control.

-• startup bind blocking can keep P2P networking offline for the session when the required target is unavailable.
+• VPN Guard uses startup bind blocking and runtime bind-loss monitoring.
+In Block mode it keeps P2P networking offline for the session when the required interface target is unavailable, and it closes the app if the resolved interface/address is lost after startup.

 • WebServer/REST bind address is configured separately under WebServer settings.